Stand with Ukraine flag

 Is there a mobile app for ThingsBoard Edge Community Edition?

-No, there is no dedicated mobile app for ThingsBoard Edge Community Edition.
+No, there is no dedicated mobile app for ThingsBoard Edge.

-However, you can access and manage ThingsBoard Edge through a web browser on any device, including mobile devices, by visiting the ThingsBoard Edge dashboard (typically hosted on port 8080).
+However, you can access and manage Edge instance through a web browser on any device, including mobile devices.
+Typically, instance is hosted on port 8080.

-In order to upgrade to the latest version of ThingsBoard Edge, please follow these instructions.
+To upgrade to the latest version, follow upgrade instructions.

 How can I connect my device?